Dvogonen/cyclop_plus/README.md

-#This is the development branch for v1.2 of CYCLOP+.
-The latest "stable" release is in the master branch.
+#This is a development branch for CYCLOP+.
+The latest release is in the Master Branch

-#Introduction
+#CYCLOP+
+##Introduction and Goals
 The first goal of this project (CYCLOP+) is to add the ability to manually select channels using only the standard button on the receiver of the Quanum Cyclops.
-The second goal is to add a display to the receiver so that The current channel and frequency can be displayed.
+The second goal is to add support for connecting an OLED display to the receiver so that more information can be presented.
-No hardware alteration should be necessary to run the firmware.
-If you solder a standard ICSP pin header to the PCB it becomes easy to program the receiver.
-It is however possible to program by just temporarily pushing programming pins into the PCB holes and then remove them when the programming is done.
-Neither is it necessary to attach a OLED screen.
-The screen is however a huge bonus and is recommended.
+No hardware alteration is necessary to use CYCLOPS+.
+The OLED display is optional.

 ##Words of Warning
-The project is in an early stage and there may be bugs that causes the receiver to fail without warning.
-Use of the FW is completely on your own risk.
+The project is in an early stage and use of the FW is completely on your own risk.
-To install the firmware you remove the receiver from the googles and program it using a ICSP programmer.
-It is possible to destroy the electronics if you wire up the programmer incorrectly.
+To install the firmware you remove the receiver from the googles and program it using a ISP programmer.
+It is possible to destroy the receiver electronics if you connect VCC (the +3.3volt wire comming from the programmer) to the wrong pin.
+Other types of wiring errors will lead to the programmer not working, but will not destroy anything.
+Always double check that VCC is connected correctly before you turn on power.
-It is most definitely possible to "Brick" your receiver module by tampering with the processor fuses.
+It is possible to "Brick" the processor in your receiver by tampering with the so called processor fuses.
 There is no need to change any fuses from their original values (0xE2 0xD9 0x07).
 Leave them alone.

-## Hardware modifications
+## Modify the Hardware (optional)
-- (Optional)Solder a 2x3 block of pin headers into the ICSP port.
+- Solder a 2x3 block of pin headers into the ICSP port.
 This is found just under the button switch.
 The pins should point upwards on the same side as the receiver tin can is installed.
 The top right pin is VCC.
+If you do not want to solder anything you can program the boad by temporarily pushing programming pins into the PCB ICSP connector holes and program the board.
-- (Optional)Connect a 128x64 OLED screen with I2C interface to the I2C pins (Ground, VCC, SCL, SDA).
+- Connect a 128x64 OLED screen with I2C interface to the I2C pins (Ground, VCC, SCL, SDA).
 There are several pads available on the board, so you do not have to solder to the processor legs.
 The board designer was kind enough to add three pads just above the display contact that are (from the top) Ground, SCL and SDA.
 The OLED screens can use either 3.3 or 5 volts for VCC.
 I used 5 volts.
 The easiest point to find this is on the lowest pin on the main display contact.
 My 5v feed was calibrated to 6.15 volts.
 You might want to adjust this if you use 5 volt.
 Please note that the pads on the back of the board marked SCL1 and SDA1 are mislabeled.
 They should be swapped.

-##Building CYCLOP+
+##Build CYCLOP+ (optional)
 - The project is built using the Arduino development environment.
 Download the Arduino development environment from www.arduino.cc.
 - Install the development environment.
 - Download the CYCLOP+ source code from GitHub.